frconor-ebook/meditations/_posts/2025-05-30-mother-of-the-church.md

 At the Second Vatican Council, we learned about the role of the laity in the Church.
 We are the Church.
 The role of the laity is to order temporal realities, which means laws, cultures: the evangelization of culture, the evangelization of the family.

-Pope John Paul liked to say, "The future of humanity passes through the family" (cf. John Paul II, *Homily*, November 30, 1986).
+Pope John Paul liked to say, "The future of humanity passes through the family" (*cf*.
+John Paul II, *Homily*, November 30, 1986).

 Mother of the Domestic Church, help us to see what we can do to promote the family and society.